Email FacebookTwitterMenu burgerClose thin

 Share

-The term “top 1%” typically refers to people among the top 1% wealthiest Americans, as measured by either annual income or net worth.
-The income of those in the top 1% is many multiples above that of the average American.
-According to a Congressional Budget Office report, you need at least $652,657 in income per year to make the top 1%, but this varies by where you live.
+The term “top 1%” typically refers to the top 1% wealthiest Americans, as measured by annual income or net worth.
+The top 1% earn many times more than the typical American.
+According to a SmartAsset study, you need at least $787,712 in annual income to be among the top 1% in 2024, but this varies by where you live.

-While making six figures is not within the reach for many people, a financial advisor can help you build a financial plan for the future.
+Making six figures may not be within the reach of some people, but a financial advisor can help you build a financial plan for the future.

 EPI data, however, showed that earners in the top 10% make substantially less than the top 1%.
 Those making between 90th and 95th percentiles averaged almost six times less — $129,998 in 2019.
 Earners in between the 95th and 99th percentiles averaged just over three times less — $210,511 in 2019.

-You can read our study to better understand how much you would need to earn in the state you reside in order to be considered the top 1%.
+You can read our study to see how much you need to earn in your state to reach the top 1%.

 Top 1% by Net Worth and Throughout the World